the4thdoctor/pg_chameleon/README.rst

 .. image:: images/pgchameleon.png

-Pg_chameleon is a replication tool from MySQL to PostgreSQL developed in Python 2.7 and 3.6.
+Pg_chameleon is a replication tool from MySQL to PostgreSQL developed in Python 2.7 and Python 3.
 The system relies on the mysql-replication library to pull the changes from MySQL and covert them into a jsonb object.
 A plpgsql function decodes the jsonb and replays the changes into the PostgreSQL database.

-The tool can initialise the replica pulling out the data from MySQL but this requires the FLUSH TABLE WITH READ LOCK; to work properly.
+The tool requires an  initial replica setup which pulls the data from MySQL in read only mode.
+This is done by the tool running FLUSH TABLE WITH READ LOCK;  .

 The tool can pull the data from a cascading replica when the MySQL slave is configured with log-slave-updates.